Cloudxtreme/Contiki-BBS/platform/c64/README.txt

 Voila!
 You have now built your own Contiki BBS binaries.
 Now, how do we get these on a D64 disk image?

 8.)
-Still in the source directory, create a D64 disk image (make sure you have set your PATH to point to the c1541 command-line program)
+Still in the source directory, create a D64 disk image (make sure you have set your PATH to point to the c1541 commandline program)

   $ c1541 -format "contikibbs,25" ctkbbs.d64